spotinst/help/src/docs/elastigroup/tools-integrations/grid-engine-azure/configure-tortuga-unicloud-grid-engine.md

 Complete all the procedures in this article including:

 - Configure Tortuga and Grid Engine
-- Install the Spot Controller
+- Install the Ocean Controller
 - Create an Elastigroup
 - Submit a Test Job